-The consequences of this have lead to severe crop losses with up to 70% of rice being salt affected and 30% of the crop yielding no grain.
-This represents a significant loss of income to thousands of farmers and it is predicted that such losses will increase in frequency, magnitude and spatial extent into the future.
+The consequences of this have led to severe crop losses with up to 70% of rice being salt affected and 30% of the crop yielding no grain.
+This represents a significant loss of income to thousands of farmers, and it is predicted that such losses will increase in frequency, magnitude and spatial extent into the future.

 To address this issue, the project aims to foster productive and profitable agricultural adaptation to mitigate current issues, which will contribute to safer and more sustainable food production, rural livelihoods and capacity building of scientific, extension and farming stakeholders.

 - Characterising the impact of saline water intrusion on crop-based farming systems (water, soil, crops, people, markets);